Author - Poet - Singer - Golfer

 There is always work in progress as there is always, or so it seems, a poem either on the edge of my mind trying to get in or one that has already been allowed entry and is now stirring uneasily and asking to be fed.
 Then there is the prose; there will always be prose and I suspect that much of it will be creative non-fiction.

-I am now two thirds of the way through the first draft of the third Nowt book.
-Will be titled Nowt At All Like Home - the travels of a Yorkshire farmer’s son.
-It is all wrapped around my overseas working and travelling life including those times when as a couple and then as a family we lived in East and Central Africa and the South Pacific.
+I am now ninety percent through the first draft of the third book which is sub-titled The Travels of a Yorkshire Farmer’s Son..
 All partly true and much of it absolutely true.
 Lots of characters, happenings and faraway places.
 Not a memoir in the true sense of that word.
 Not meant to be serious and presented much in the style of Nowt to Do with Me and Nowt to Do with My Wife.
 As John Steinbeck once said, ‘the setting down of words is only the final process.
 Only the last of the process waits to be done.’

 ART INK VICTORIA (Scott Wingfield)

 Designer and Printer Chasing Crows and Apple Man

 High quality design and printing

 604 Yates St. Victoria, BC, CANADA

 KIWANIS TEA ROOM